Blog Image

 Watch how an AI agent uses MCP to access real systems safely, securely, and transparently.

-While MCP is relatively new, it's gaining traction across different sectors:
+MCP is still relatively new, but it is gaining ground fast across different sectors.

 Technical Deep Dive

-MCP uses JSON-RPC 2.0 as its base communication protocol, with additional specifications for:
+MCP uses JSON-RPC 2.0 as its base communication protocol, with extra specifications for:

 MCP supports multiple transport mechanisms: